Marc86316/Hackathon/README.md

-# 📚 Hackathon Learning Path: AI Idol Interaction System with DataCamp & Amazon
+# 📚 Hackathon Learning Path: AI Idol Interaction System with DataCamp & Amazon Learning Path

 Welcome to your official learning roadmap for preparing the immersive **AI Idol Fan Interaction System**!
 This README outlines a structured course schedule using **DataCamp** and **Amazon AI tools**, organized by skill level: Beginner → Intermediate → Advanced.